Executable and Linkable Format

-In computing, the Executable and Linkable Format (ELF, formerly named Extensible Linking Format), is a common standard file format for executable files, object code, shared libraries, and core dumps.
+In computing, the Executable and Linkable Format (ELF, formerly named Extensible Linking Format) is a common standard file format for executable files, object code, shared libraries, device drivers, and core dumps.
 First published in the specification for the application binary interface (ABI) of the Unix operating system version named System V Release 4 (SVR4), and later in the Tool Interface Standard, it was quickly accepted among different vendors of Unix systems.
 In 1999, it was chosen as the standard binary file format for Unix and Unix-like systems on x86 processors by the 86open project.

 By design, the ELF format is flexible, extensible, and cross-platform.
-For instance, it supports different endiannesses and address sizes so it does not exclude any particular central processing unit (CPU) or instruction set architecture.
+For instance, it supports different endiannesses and address sizes so it does not exclude any particular CPU or instruction set architecture.
 This has allowed it to be adopted by many different operating systems on many different hardware platforms.

 File layout

 Each ELF file is made up of one ELF header, followed by file data.
 The data can include: